inhabitedtype/ocaml-aws/README.md

 ## Example

 Here's how you use the library and EC2 bindings to retrieve a list of regions from AWS and print them to `stdout`.

-This example uses the Async runtime, but the equivalent lwt example is identical in structure.
+An example using the `Async` runtime:

 ```ocaml
 open Async.Std